TurboWarp/docs/docs/website/url-parameters.md

 https://turbowarp.org/?project_url=packager.turbowarp.org/example.sb3

-https:// is implied if you don't include a protocol. http:// URLs generally will generally not work for security reasons.
+https:// is implied if you don't include a protocol. http:// URLs generally will not work for security reasons.
 Note that the URL needs to be a direct download and must support CORS (`Access-Control-Allow-Origin: *`).
 [GitHub Pages](https://pages.github.com/) will do this automatically and is known to work well.